Kechida98/my_robottank/README.md

 - Console debug using Bluepad32
 - Ready for motor control with PWM

+Extra testing:
+I also tested a version of the code that runs the DC motors without using the PS4 controller, just to verify that PWM and motor wiring worked properly with the ESP32 WROOM-32E.
+At this point, I’ve also mounted the main components on the robot (not perfectly), mainly to confirm that everything is functional and fits together.

 ### Next steps:
 - Control 2 DC motors using joystick and triggers
 - R2 increases speed, R1 decreases speed